 In most cases, particularly in the tech world, it is the supplier who drafts the SoW as the supplier will have the best knowledge of its services.
 After this, the customer will review the SoW and confirm it is happy with its content.
 It is important to get the details within a SoW right, as even a small error can have huge implications and lead to disputes later on down the line.

-What are the key terms that a statement of work should include?
+What are the key terms contained in Docue’s statement of work template?

 Key terms: This statement of work template includes the following key provisions: